-About: PRICELESS-SA is a program to enable smart decisions about health investments in South Africa.
-The intent is to provide information that will improve the manner in which resources are allocated and priorities are set for individual interventions, clinical services and heath technologies that affect population health.
-As certain risk factors of diseases in South Africa are responsible for the highest burden of disease, having an understanding of which effective interventions can be used to address some of these high burden conditions with scarce resources could have considerable impact on population health.
-The aim of the initiative, launched in 2009 is to generate and support the development of evidence-based information and tools to help determine how best to use existing scarce resources so that health systems work more effectively and efficiently.
+About: PRICELESS-SA is a program with the aim of enabling smart decisions about health investments in South Africa.
+Their intent is to provide information that will improve the manner in which resources are allocated and priorities are set for individual interventions, clinical services and heath technologies that affect population health.
+As certain risk factors of diseases in South Africa are responsible for the highest burden of disease, having an understanding of which effective interventions can be used to address some of these high burden conditions with scarce resources could have considerable impact on the health of the population.
+The aim of the initiative, launched in 2009, is to generate and support the development of evidence-based information and tools to help determine how best to use existing scarce resources so that health systems work more effectively and efficiently.
 In performing this research, they engage with policymakers and strive to strengthen expertise in this.
 Analyses and evaluations are led by staff of the Secretariat and based on available secondary data.

-Qualifications: IIP candidates with interests in global health, development, economics, anthropology, sociology, and//or political science are encouraged to apply.
+Qualifications: IIP candidates with interests in global health, development, economics, anthropology, sociology, and/or political science are encouraged to apply.
 Strong qualitative, quantitative and communication skills would be an asset.
 Candidates should have a willingness to pitch in where needed.
 If you are enrolled in the Global Health Program certificate, this internship will fulfill the GHP internship requirement.

 This internship is offered in partnership with the Program in Global Health and Health Policy and can be used by GHP juniors for completion of the GHP Summer Research Requirement (please check the appropriate box on your application).